Instrument Rating CourseLearn to Fly Precisely

 - Accumulate and log a specified amount of training and experience, including the following:

 - The candidate must have at least 50 hours of cross-country flight time as pilot in command, which can include solo cross-country time as a student pilot.
 Each cross-country must have a landing at an airportthat is at least a straight-line distance of more than 50 NM from the original departure point.
+This requirement is waived for our Part 141 Course.

 - The candidate must make at least one cross-country flight that is performed under IFR and transits a distance of at least 250 NM along airways or ATC-directed routing and includes an instrument approachat each airport so that a total of three different kinds of instrument approaches are performed.